microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaTrustFrameworkPolicy.md

 ---
-external help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta online version:
+External help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta
+Online version:
-schema: 2.0.0
+Schema: 2.0.0
 ---

 # New-EntraBetaTrustFrameworkPolicy

 ## Synopsis
-this cmdlet is used to create a trust framework policy (custom policy) in the directory.
+This cmdlet is used to create a trust framework policy (custom policy) in the directory.

 ## Syntax